ajinux/pi-hole-mcp-server/README.md

 ## 🙏 Acknowledgments

-Thanks to [Pi-hole developers](https://pi-hole.net/) for the network-wide ad blocking solution, [likexian](https://github.com/likexian/whois) for the WHOIS package, [Anthropic](https://www.anthropic.com/) for MCP, and the Go community.
+Thanks to [Pi-hole developers](https://pi-hole.net/) for the network-wide ad blocking solution, [likexian](https://github.com/likexian/whois) for the WHOIS package

 ## 📄 License